 Committed to a Holistic Admission Process

 Our admissions program is different from others.
 It is consciously directed to the facilitating of access to legal education and the legal profession for those who have been disadvantaged due to gender, race, creed, colour, religion or socio-economic background.
-We seek out applicants who have traditionally been barred from higher law study to ensure that Canada’s many communities has access to legal professionals, and that Canada’s diverse and varied society can be served from a variety of perspectives.
+We seek out applicants who have traditionally been barred from higher law study to ensure that Canada’s many communities have access to legal professionals and that Canada’s diverse and varied society can be served from a variety of perspectives.

 At Windsor Law, we review all applications for admission through a holistic lens.
 Candidates have the opportunity to provide the Admissions Committee with a range of information that supports their application for entry.
 Candidates must follow the procedures and submit the documentation required for the year in which they wish to enter.